-Sleeping is as easy as laying down, closing your eyes and shutting down your mind.
+Sleeping is as easy as lying down, closing your eyes and shutting down your mind.
 But getting good sleep is not as easy.
 The right amount of sleep that the average adult should be getting is between 7 to 9 hours but that seems to be a rare occasion for most.
-When we don’t the best ways to get good sleep, we spend the day just doing the motions and increase our chances of heart disease, kidney disease, a poor immune system, diabetes, and obesity.
+When we don’t know the best ways to get good sleep, we spend the day just going through the motions, increasing our chances of heart disease, kidney disease, a poor immune system, diabetes, and obesity.

 Life gets hectic and there aren’t many ways to prevent that from happening.
 Sticking to a schedule gets harder when you need to work late, then eat dinner late, put the kids to bed late, and finally, get to bed too late.
 But that doesn’t mean we shouldn’t try to stick to a schedule that way we get the right amount of sleep.
 Consider when you need to wake up and try to set a bedtime so that you get 7-9 hours of sleep.
 Find the right amount of hours you need by testing it out.
 Sleep for 7 hours one night and see how you feel.
 If 7 hours isn’t enough, work your way up to 9 until it feels right.

 When you look at your bedroom, you should see comfort, feel comfort and breathe comfort.
 Do you have a good pillow?
 Is there good air circulation?
 Is your mattress comfortable?
 If the answer to any of these questions is no, fix it.
 Most sleep studies show that a room should be between 60-67 degrees Fahrenheit.
 If it’s time for a new mattress, be picky, make sure you don’t rest until you find the right one.
 To find the right mattress, lie in your sleep position for 15 minutes to make sure it feels comfortable.
 Fans are also a good investment, they keep the air flowing and give perfect air circulation.